Alerovere/WALIS/README.md

 # WALIS
-Public repository for the World Atlas of Last Interglacial Shorelines
+Public repository for the World Atlas of Last Interglacial Shorelines (in prep)